-If necessary, install a SCSI host adapter, software, and compatible drivers.
-Refer to the manuals for the host computer and SCSI host adapter for detailed instructions.
+If necessary, install a SAS host adapter, software, and compatible drivers.
+Refer to the manuals for the host computer and SAS host adapter for detailed instructions.
 In addition, follow these general guidelines:

 - When the host server is powered on, install software, and/or drivers that are compatible with the autoloader (see "Installing the Device Drivers") Software compatibility information is available at support.dell.com.
-Most backup software packages require an additional module to communicate with - 1 If the host server is connected to a network, check with the system administrator before turning off power - 1 Use proper procedures to prevent electrostatic discharge (ESD).
-Use wrist-grounding straps and anti-static mats when handling internal components. - 1 Make sure that the host server has an open expansion slot. - 1 Make sure that your backup application supports the SCSI host adapter - 1 Depending on the server configuration, you may need to change the SCSI ID of the autoloader (see "Setting the SCSI ID"). - 1 Ensure the autoloader is properly terminated.
-If the autoloader is the only SCSI device-other than the SCSI host adapter-on the selected SCSI bus, it must be terminated.
-Likewise, if the autoloader is physically the last SCSI device on the SCSI bus, it must be terminated.
-Only the devices physically at the beginning and end of the SCSI bus should be terminated.
-If the host is located at the beginning of the SCSI bus, the host should already have a terminator installed. - 1 Verify the connection between the autoloader and host by going to Settings>Control Panel>System>Hardware>Device Manager>Tape Drive and/or Media Changer in Microsoft® Windows® 2000, Microsoft Windows XP and Windows Server® 2003.
-For more information on verifying the connection of SCSI devices, consult the operating system documentation.
+Most backup software packages require an additional module to communicate with the autoloader robotics. - 1 If the host server is connected to a network, check with the system administrator before turning off power. - 1 Use proper procedures to prevent electrostatic discharge (ESD).
+Use wrist-grounding straps and anti-static mats when handling internal components. - 1 Make sure that the host server has an open expansion slot. - 1 Make sure that your backup application supports the SAS host adapter. - 1 For Microsoft® Windows Server® 2003, verify the connection between the autoloader and host by going to Settings>Control Panel>System>Hardware>Device Manager>Tape Drive and/or Media Changer.
+For more information on verifying the connection of SAS devices, consult the operating system documentation. - For Linux, verify the connection between the tape drive and host by going to Application>System Tools>Hardware Browser>Tape drives in RedHat Linux 4 and 5, Media Changer should appear under Application>System Tools>Hardware Browser>System Devices.
+Another option is to run CLI 'sg3_map -x' which is available when sg3util package is installed.
+Sg3_map will list attached SCSI devices.
+One more option available is to execute CLI 'cat /proc/scsi/scsi' to find out which SCSI device is connected to which SCSI interface.
+For more information on verifying the connection of SAS devices, consult the operating system documentation.